chemag/audiolat/README.md

 * (2) in the common operation, whenever we get a record stream callback, we just copy the data (the mic input) to the file stream.
 Whenever we get a playout stream callback, we provide silence into the output data (the speaker output).

-* (3) when the use hits the drum pad with the drum stick, we detect the event in a playout callback.
-We use that event to replace the silence with a well-known signal called "end".
+* (3) when the use hits the drum pad with the drum stick, it generates an actual sound itself.
+We call this the "begin" signal.
+The midi event iself is detected in a playout callback.
+We use it to replace the silence with a well-known signal (the "end" signal).
 This causes the "end" signal to be played at the speaker.

-At some point both the original hitting of the drum stick (the "begin" signal) and the "end" signal get captured by the mic, and dumped into the file stream.

 * (4) once the experiment is finished, we analyze the file stream, looking for poccurrences of both the begin and the end signals.

+Note that:
-We assume that the begin signal was injected with zero latency (as we are copying it directly to the output stream), but that the end signal went through the speaker, then the mic, and then the file.
-We assume the e2m latency of the system to be `timestamp_end - timestamp_begin`.
+  * (4.1.)
+We assume that the begin signal in the air (the actual hitting of the pad) and the injection of the end signal in the speaker happen at the same time.
+In other words, that the latency of the midi device is 0, at least when compared to uplink and downlink latencies.
+  * (4.2.)
+Both the begin and the end signal pass through the DUT mic before being captured.
+While the mic latency is significative, we assume that it is the same latency for both signals, so we can ignore it.

+We assume the downlink-only latency of the system to be `timestamp_end - timestamp_begin`.

 ![Operation Details](doc/audio.latency_checker_midi.png)